 Purpose of this is, it helps to write applications that behave consistently, run in different environments and easy to test.

 Since data and login in react native flows unidirectional we have to add all the data and logic to the application itself if we want to access these data in another component.
 And for this we use Redux.

 we can use contacts or pass down props instead of using redux in a small application with less relationships among the components, but it is more complicated to use the above-mentioned methods if we are dealing with more relationships.

 Redux keeps all the data and logic in a separate place called the store and by using this store we can access all the stored data and logic from any component.

-There are three pillars in Redux they are
+There are three pillars part of this framework they are

 - Store is basically a globalized state where you use to store all the data and logic